d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

     return finetune_net
 ```

-When calculating the loss, we first use the member variable `features` to obtain the input of the pre-trained model's output layer, i.e. the extracted feature.
+When calculating the loss, we first use the member variable `features` to obtain the input of the pre-trained model's output layer, i.e., the extracted feature.
 Then, we use this feature as the input for our small custom output network and compute the output.

 ```{.python .input}
 loss = gluon.loss.SoftmaxCrossEntropyLoss()